tim-band/bletchley/doc/manual.md

 Bletchley isn't just transport agnostic, it doesn't have any transports or transport integrations.
 It produces and consumes messages, which are streams of bytes.
-Because of this, you canb store the messages if you want to, or for that matter, use Bletchley to encrypt database fields.
+Because of this, you can store the messages if you want to, or for that matter, use Bletchley to encrypt database fields.

 A **message** contains some application data items and additional